 What will happen at the meeting?

-There is a laid-back environment in a Person Centred Review, with refreshments and chairs laid out informally.
-A facilitator will guide everyone through the process in order to contribute information and agree on person centred outcomes and actions.
+A person-centered review has a laid-back environment, with refreshments and chairs laid out informally.
+A facilitator guides everyone through the process so that they can contribute information and agree on person-centered outcomes and actions.

 You will be asked to discuss...

-• The best way to support your child
+- The best way to support your child - additional learning provision

 At the end of the review

-By the end of the Review, the facilitator will ensure that everyone has agreed on Person Centred outcomes, and on actions that need to be achieved.
-The aim of the Action Plan is to ensure that everyone can see what needs to be done to support your child/young person to learn and fulfil their dreams.
+By the end of the Review, the facilitator will ensure that everyone has agreed on person-centred outcomes and on actions that need to be achieved.
+The Action Plan aims to ensure that everyone can see what needs to be done to support your child/young person to learn and fulfil their dreams.

 The Individual Development Plan will say...

-• What support your child needs to learn and develop.
+- What support does your child need to learn and develop?

-• Who is responsible for ensuring that he/she receives the support they needs.
+- Who is responsible for ensuring that he/she receives the support they need?

 What’s next?

-Following the review, the Plan is shared with all partners.
-This will be a live electronic document that will be reviewed regularly as required and every 12 months at least.
-Access to the electronic document will be granted to everyone involved with the child.
+Following the review, the plan is shared with all partners.
+This will be a live electronic document that is reviewed regularly, at least every 12 months.
+Everyone involved with the child will have access to the electronic document.

 Further information about the Person Centred Reviews can be found in the document below.